 - Google Kubernetes Engine clusters

-In order to connect to your instance, your client must be connected to the same network, and located in the same region as your Memorystore for Redis instance.
+In order to connect to your instance, your client must be connected to the same network as your Memorystore for Redis instance.
 See the Memorystore for Redis Networking page for more details.

 Differences between managed and open source Redis